Skip to content

 Having cancer and cancer treatment can affect our lives in many ways.
 Sometimes people find they are less active than normal, or symptoms like fatigue and lots of appointments can make it difficult to cook meals.
 Certain medications such as steroids can also increase your appetite and may lead to eating more in the short term.

 If you are gaining weight and eating more try to follow a healthy balanced diet.
 It can also help to be mindful of your portion sizes and choose healthy snacks.
+The World Cancer Research Fund have some information you may find helpful.

 Does sugar feed cancer?

 There is no strong evidence to suggest sugar directly increases cancer risk or cancer progression.
 If the body is starved of foods containing natural sugars such as dairy, fruits and vegetables, starchy carbohydrate such as grains, and added sugars such as cakes and biscuits, then the body breaks down its muscle protein and fat stores to give the body a source of sugar.
 Therefore, a diet low in natural or added sugar will not stop cancer cells getting energy.
-Additionally, cutting out food groups can cause malnutrition, and loss of weight and strength.
+Additionally, cutting out food groups can cause malnutrition, and loss of weight.

 It is useful to remember that foods high in sugar, and sugary foods like cake, confectionary and fizzy drinks are often high in calories and in quick-release energy, which can result in increased weight gain and body fat, which are known risk factors for many cancers.
 These foods are also low in other nutrients.
 Therefore as part of a healthy diet, it is a good idea to limit sugar and sugary foods.
+However, during cancer treatment it may be necessary to rely on these foods if you are struggling with your eating.
+A dietitian can support with this.

 Is red meat bad for you?

-Red meat is a good source of protein and minerals such as iron and can form part of a healthy, balanced diet, but we don't need it every day.
+Red meat is a good source of protein and minerals such as iron and can form part of a healthy, balanced diet, but we don't necessarily need it every day.
 The evidence suggests that regularly eating more than 350-500g red meat (cooked weight) or 700-750g raw red meat per week can increase the risk of bowel cancers.
 Other sources of protein are recommended such as fish (1-2 portions per week, 1 of which oily), lean poultry, eggs, beans and pulses or vegan/vegetarian alternatives such as Quorn or tofu.

 There is strong evidence that processed meats increase the risk of bowel and stomach cancers.
 Processed meats are those that have been smoked, cured, or had salt or chemical preservatives added to it rather than having just been cooked or reformed (like some sausages and burgers).
 Processed meats include bacon, salami, chorizo, corned beef, pepperoni, pastrami, hot dogs and all types of ham.
 (These are all generally higher in fat and salt).
 The World Cancer Research Fund continuous update report recommends avoiding processed meat.